-"Boarding home" means any home or other institution licensed according to the requirements of chapter 18.20 RCW.
+"Assisted living facility" means any home or other institution licensed according to the requirements of chapter 18.20 RCW.

 "Capitalization" means recording expenditures as assets.

 "Capitalized lease" is a lease that is recorded, according to generally accepted accounting principles, as an asset with an associated liability.